 I am one of those people that loves movies from my childhood, so much so that when I stumble onto one I can’t help but watch it, regardless of what else is on.
 When I stepped onto the 100 yard range and saw the target orientation of Double Trouble, a scene from Labyrinth came to mind.
-I thought, those targets look kind of like those creatures from the riddle sceneOpens in a new tab., with two heads sticking out of thier torso.
+I thought, those targets look kind of like those creatures from the riddle scene, with two heads sticking out of thier torso.

 The Plan: